-Ribs (a good ratio is one pound per adult)
+- Ribs (a good ratio is one pound per adult)

-Seasonings (basic ones include salt, garlic, pepper and cheese.
-Other spices are paprika, turmeric, chili etc)
+- Seasonings (basic ones include salt, garlic, pepper, and cheese.
+Other spices are paprika, turmeric, chili, etc)

-Marinade or Italian dressing
+- Marinade or Italian dressing

 Start by seasoning the ribs.
 Apply the garnishing and herbs.
 You can add as many as desired.
 The marinade and Italian dressing are options.
-What marinating does is soften the meat and give extra moistness.
+What marinating does is soften the meat and give it extra moistness.

 If extra tenderness is what you want, consider marinating before cooking ribs.
-You can make marinade sauce or buy ready made ones in the store.
+You can make marinade sauce or buy ready-made ones in the store.

 Put some foil on the baking pan.
 Make sure that the pan edges are also covered with the foil.
-Ideally the pan should have 2 inch sides and the ribs can fit in.
+Ideally, the pan should have 2-inch sides and the ribs can fit in.
 Stacking the ribs is a bad idea because the ribs won’t cook uniformly.

 Putting the Ribs in the Pan

 Scatter them around the ribs.
 Put a foil over the meat.
 Don’t let it touch any part of the ribs; just enough to secure the moisture in place.

 The oven should have been preheated at 325 F. Bake it for 60 minutes.
 After an hour, remove the pan.
 Open the foil and return to the oven.

 Carefully remove the ribs after cooking.
 Handle the vegetables with care.
-Due to the baking process they are softer than usual.
+Due to the baking process, they are softer than usual.

 Tips and Warnings

 There are several sauces and ingredients you can use when preparing ribs.
-You can add some barbecue sauce, hickory and other flavors.
+You can add some barbecue sauce, hickory, and other flavors.
 There are hot or sweet sauces available in stores.

 Thaw the ribs if they’ve been kept in cold storage.
-You can cook on a cold oven but it will mean longer cooking times.
+You can cook in a cold oven but it will mean longer cooking times.
 Take care when unfolding the foil as there will be a lot of steam.